How to Save Money in your divorce.

 Yes, divorce sucks!!
 Especially if you’re not the one initiating it.
 However, it is NOT the end of the world or your family.
 It is more a restructuring.
 It still sucks, but learning that the law has nothing to do with the emotions during this restructuring will save you money.

 The truth is, divorce settlements are usually pretty easy.
 Yes, I said it!
-The sad truth is that most people spend unnecessary amounts of money due to unreasonable expectations of the process.
+The sad truth is that most people spend unnecessary amounts of money due to self-victimization and the unreasonable expectations spawn from divorce myths.

 Despite what the media reports, divorces do NOT need to be ugly.
 In fact, what the media doesn’t report (due to lack of sensationalism) is that AFTER the initial fallout (think Britney Spears, Tom Cruise, even Brad Pitt and Angelina Jolie), 99.99% of these cases settle!!
 The truth is that divorces do not go to trial.
 The majority settle.
 The question for you is – do you want it to settle sooner or later?
 Because unless one of you is totally unreasonable, your case will most likely settle.